 If you happen to miss the first signs, however, these remedies are also very effective for treating everything from bacterial to viral infections (and everything in between).
 Before moving on to the good stuff, I just want to remind you of the most important factors for treating and preventing illness: old-fashioned rest mixed with a very simple and bland diet.
 Without these two factors, herbs and even medications can only do so much, and it is likely that the sickness will drag on for much longer than needed.

 So please remember:

 - Rest as much as possible (sickness is often your body telling you to slow down)

-- Eat very simple foods; your digestion is at an all time low during sickness and overtaxing it with heavy foods will lead to increased sickness.
-Healthy options include: oatmeal, kitchari (click here for recipe), homemade chicken soup, basmati rice and chicken broth, etc. Avoid dairy, meat (broth is better!), ALL sugar except small amounts of honey, raw or cold foods, cold beverages and all processed foods.
+- Eat very simple foods; your digestion is at an all-time low during sickness and overtaxing it with heavy foods will lead to increased sickness; healthy options include oatmeal, kitchari, homemade chicken soup, basmati rice, chicken broth, and veggie broth; avoid dairy, meat (except broth), ALL sugar (except small amounts of honey), raw or cold foods, cold beverages, and all processed foods

 7 Ayurvedic Remedies for Fighting the Cold and Flu

 1. The Clove Bud, nature’s cough drop.